sahi1l/httlads/_sources/Happiness/happiness.rst

 Sheet1!$A$6:$F$229 the range of cells we can search in as well as get values from.

-2 tells Sheets that when we find a match for Israel we want the value from the same row but in column 2 of our range.
+2 tells Sheets that when we find a match for Ireland we want the value from the same row but in column 2 of our range.
 (Sigh -- sheets and Python use different counting systems)

 Notice that column 5 of our range is the continent/Region column!
 Nice  You may have noticed that VLOOKUP is a bit like using match and index together, but it is a little less flexible as the column you search in must always be on the far left side of the range.